DaveBackus/Data_Bootcamp_Book/py-fun1.md

 * In the Spyder editor, click on a code cell.
 The cell will indicate its selection with a darker background.
 * Now go to the toolbar above the editor.
 The large green triangle runs the whole program.
 The one to its right displays the text "Run current cell" if you move the cursor to it.
 Click on it to run the selected cell.

 **Exercise.** Copy or type the code above into your Python program.
 Save it.
-Run each cell.
+Run each cell, one at a time.
 Check the output to make sure it worked.

 **Exercise.** Add comments to the code you just wrote.
 Do it now, while you're still thinking about it.